renard162/anomaly_stealth_pack/README.md

 ### Features
 - Stealth: Factors such as visibility, lighting, vegetation and weather influence camouflage effectiveness, increasing enemy reaction times providing valuable opportunities for safe attacks.
 In more specific cases, entire missions can be completed undetected.

 - Difficulty: Instead of progressive difficulties, a system was implemented to modify playstyles.
-Now the styles are *Arcade* and *Arcade Hard* for gameplay closer to the original games, *Stalker* and *Stealth* for a fully stealth-focused experience, and *Hardcore* as a challenge mode.
+Now the styles are *Arcade* and *Arcade Hard* for gameplay closer to the original games, *Stalker* and *Ghost* for a fully stealth-focused experience, and *Hardcore* as a challenge mode.

 - Economy: Similar to difficulty, the economy modes change the way the game is played without necessarily making it harder. *Tourist* mode allows worry-free gameplay; *Scavenger* mirrors the original games, focusing on combat; *Survivalist* emphasizes resource gathering; *Rich but Expensive Zone* prioritizes management; and *Suicider* serves as a challenge mode.